Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Methodology

 Through the automated filtering process, we iteratively update the hint knowledge base until reaching capacity.
 It contains qualified hints to correct the errors across different session patterns and thus improve recommendation results.
-For a practical illustration, we randomly select five hints from the movie and the video game domains in the diagrams below.
+For a practical illustration, we randomly select five hints from the movie and the video game domains in the diagrams below. \definecolor{myboxcolor2}{RGB}{255,200,100} \newtcolorbox{mybox3}[1]{ colback=myboxcolor2!5!white, colframe=myboxcolor2!75!black, fonttitle=\bfseries, title=#1, halign title=center, halign=flush left, left=1mm, right=1mm }